- About SIG

 J. Tomas Hexner, Founding Member

-Mr. Hexner received a BA in economics and an MBA from Harvard University.
-He has over thirty years’ experience in policies, projects, and institution-building in developing countries, including Pakistan, Indonesia, sub-Saharan Africa and Paraguay.
+Mr. Hexner received an A.B. in economics and an M.B.A. from Harvard University.
+He has over thirty years’ experience in policies, projects, and institution-building in developing countries, including Pakistan, Indonesia, Paraguay, and multiple sub-Saharan African nations.
 He has worked with foundations, among them Ford and Rockefeller, and with bilateral and multilateral agencies (USAID, World Bank, IMF, UNDP) that assist these countries.

 Mr. Hexner’s projects have included crafting an environmental action plan for sub-Saharan Africa, formulating the Agriculture and Rural Development Policy for the World Bank, privatizing enterprises in Bangladesh, and exploring the options for reinvigorating science and technology in Vietnam.
 He has founded several high-tech companies, including Genetics Institute and Thinking Machines, and he has been involved in industrial-academic relations at both Harvard and Duke Universities.